 6.9 Executive Director

-The Executive Director is a non-voting ex-officio member of the board.
+The Executive Director is a non-voting, ex-officio member of the board.
 The Executive Director is expected to attend all board meetings exclusive of any meeting or portion of a meeting where the topic of the meeting is the Executive Director, unless the board invites the Executive Director to said meeting.

 6.10 Terms of Office

-Directors of THE CLUB shall take office at the close of the meeting at which they are elected by the Membership at the applicable Annual General Meeting, or immediately upon appointment by the Board in order to fill a vacancy.
+Directors of THE CLUB shall take office at the start of the next meeting after they are elected by the Membership at the applicable Annual General Meeting, or immediately upon appointment by the Board in order to fill a vacancy.
 Directors shall serve two-year staggered terms of office.
 Approximately one-half (50%) of Directors, in order to provide for staggered terms, will be elected each year.
-An initial term schedule, approved by the board of directors, will be used to establish staggered terms.
-Directors may not serve more than three (3) consecutive full terms.
+An initial term schedule, approved by the Board, will be used to establish staggered terms.

 6.11 Vacancies

 Vacancies during the term of any Director shall be filled by appointment by the President, subject to ratification by a majority vote by the Board.
-However, the Vice President shall fill a vacancy in the Office of the President and the Board will then elect a new Vi ce President.
+However, the Vice President shall fill a vacancy in the Office of the President and the Board will then elect a new Vice President.
 Any person appointed to fill a Director vacancy shall serve for the balance of the term of the vacating Director.

 6.12 Nominations and Elections

-Each year at the Annual General Meeting, all Di rectors positions needing to be filled will be elected in accordance with these Bylaws.
-The Nominating Committee shall present a list of proposed candidates for each position to the members at least 30 days prior to the Annual General Meeting of the membership.
+Each year at the Annual General Meeting, all Director positions needing to be filled will be elected in accordance with these Bylaws.
+The Nominating Committee shall present a list of proposed candidates for each position to the members at least thirty (30) days prior to the Annual General Meeting of the membership.
 The Nominating Committee shall prepare a ballot of Directors for consideration by the members at the Annual General Meeting, which shall include at least one (1) name for each position to be filled.
 Any Member in good standing may make additional nominations for each position from the floor.
-The elections of Directors shall occur at the Annual General Meetin g by secret ballot.
+The elections of Directors shall occur at the Annual General Meeting by secret ballot.
 Each Director shall be elected by a majority vote of those members present and voting, provided that a quorum of members is first determined to be present.
+Following the Annual General Meeting, a background check shall be performed on each candidate that was elected to serve as a Director to ensure the Director is not prohibited from serving on the Board pursuant to Section 6.3(A) of these Bylaws.

 6.13 Committees

 THE CLUB shall have standing committees and may establish special committees.
 The Board President shall appoint all standing and special committee chairs, subject to Board approval, except that the Treasurer shall serve as the chair of the Finance Committee.
 The Chair of the committee may select the other members of the committee.
 The Chair of the committee serves at the pleasure of the President of THE CLUB.
 THE CLUB has the following standing committees.